-A scarcity mindset focuses attention on immediate needs.
-This attention capture often results in having less attention (or “cognitive bandwidth”) for other concerns.
-We examine low-income parents’ inattention to information when they are experiencing two types of scarcity mindsets: financial scarcity; i.e., a subjective report of not having enough money to make ends meet, and social connections scarcity; i.e., a subjective report of loneliness.
-We measure inattention with an objective measure that reflects parents’ awareness of informational resources about support for managing life during the pandemic sent to them by their child’s school.
-We rely on survey data collected shortly after the onset of the COVID-19 pandemic from 345 low-income parents of young children and from the directors of the 11 preschool centers attended by the children.
-In multivariate analyses, we find that both types of scarcity mindsets are significantly positively associated with inattention.
-Further, we show that financial scarcity and loneliness are largely independent phenomena and have roughly equivalent impacts on inattention.
-Parents who report a financial scarcity mindset and high levels loneliness are 63 per cent more likely than their counterparts who experience neither to be inattentive to information that was sent by the schools.
+Providing information is a useful intervention that can increase the efficiency of any market.
+However, some individuals might systematically be less likely to attend to such information.
+Those with a “scarcity mindset” focus attention on immediate needs, which often results in having less attention, or “cognitive bandwidth,” for other concerns.
+We examine low-income parents’ inattention to information (about accessing internet, meals, etc.) sent by their children’s preschools during the COVID-19 pandemic.
+We use survey data collected shortly after the onset of the pandemic from 345 low-income parents and from the directors of the 11 preschools attended by the children.
+We measured two types of scarcity mindsets: financial scarcity, i.e., a subjective report of not having enough money to make ends meet, and social connections scarcity, i.e., a subjective report of loneliness.
+We find that both types of scarcity mindsets are significantly positively associated with inattention.
+Further, we find that financial scarcity and loneliness are largely independent in their correlations with inattention.
+Parents who report a financial scarcity mindset and high levels loneliness are 63% more likely than their counterparts who experience neither to be inattentive to information that was sent by the schools.